pragyaai/ndna/_llm/FAQ.md

 where $P(c \mid h_\ell)$ measures the conditional probability of concept $c$ at layer $\ell$.
 These quantities expose how semantic inheritance varies: e.g., a Hindi-English model may show higher curvature when aligning abstract concepts across languages with divergent epistemic traditions.
 Without nDNA geometry, we risk missing subtle structural differences in cross-lingual alignment {% cite pires2019multilingual %} {% cite chi2020finding %}.

-## How can nDNA Cartography reveal latent asymmetries and cultural bias in multilingual models?
+✶ **How can nDNA Cartography reveal latent asymmetries and cultural bias in multilingual models?**

-Despite training on multilingual corpora, many models disproportionately reflect the structural or cultural biases of high-resource languages {% cite goyal2022fairness %}. nDNA Cartography provides a layerwise, geometric lens for detecting this.
+➠ Despite training on multilingual corpora, many models disproportionately reflect the structural or cultural biases of high-resource languages {% cite goyal2022fairness %}. nDNA Cartography provides a layerwise, geometric lens for detecting this.
 Suppose we compute

 $$
 \mathcal{L}^{(\text{en})}, \; \mathcal{L}^{(\text{hi})}, \; \mathcal{L}^{(\text{ar})}